tarekksami/Open-Letter-of-Resignation/README.md

 children](https://twitter.com/yenisafakEN/status/1740340568935325947) with seeming impunity.

 I have tremendous respect for everyone I've worked with at Allstate.
-Without excpetion, I have found you all to be a first-class group of professionals.
+Without exception, I have found you all to be a first-class group of professionals.
 I got my first job at age 16, which was 23 years ago, for anyone curious, and this is the longest that I have ever stayed with a single organization since then.
 I particularly enjoy this line of work because, as Data Scientists, we are uniquely empowered to pursue the truth